Research

 Who on earth wants global democracy – and why (not)?
 A theoretical and experimental study of international public opinion

 Do you have any questions or comments on my research?
-Please feel free to contact me.
+Feel free to contact me.